 Average premiums in Maine’s individual health insurance marketplace decreased by more than 2% for 2022.
 Rates also decrease in 2020, by about 1.6%, and in 2021, by about 13%.
 So overall average rates are quite a bit lower in 2022 than they were in 2019.

 This rate stabilization (following sharp rate increases in 2017 and 2018) is due in large part to the reinsurance program that the state implemented as of 2019.
 (But on the other hand, rates would likely have decreased in 2019 if not for the destabilizing actions of the federal government, including the elimination of the individual mandate penalty after the end of 2018, and the expansion of short-term and association health plans.)

-During the open enrollment period for 2021 coverage, 59,738 people enrolled in private plans through Maine’s exchange.
-That was a reduction of about 4% from 2020, on the heels of a drop of more than 12% from 2019 to 2020.
+During the open enrollment period for 2022 coverage, more than 66,000 people enrolled in private plans through Maine’s exchange.
+That was an increase of more than 10% from the year before (when 59,738 people enrolled).

-But Maine expanded Medicaid in early 2019, so enrollment in private individual market plans was expected to decline.
-People with income between 100 and 138% of the poverty level are eligible for premium subsidies to purchase private plans in the exchange if the state has not expanded Medicaid, whereas they’re eligible for Medicaid instead once the program is expanded.
+Enrollment is still lower than it was in 2018/2019, but Maine expanded Medicaid in early 2019, so enrollment in private individual market plans was expected to decline.
+People with income between 100% and 138% of the poverty level are eligible for premium subsidies to purchase private plans in the exchange if the state has not expanded Medicaid, whereas they’re eligible for Medicaid instead once the program is expanded.

 The Consumer Operated and Oriented Plan (CO-OP) Program was included in the Affordable Care Act to increase competition and consumer choice.
 Twenty-four CO-OPs, including Maine Community Health Options, received loans totaling $2.09 billion as of January 2014.
 Maine Community Health Options received about $64 million.